mihirtricon/sample-a11y-app/README.md

-# sample-a11y-app
+# Movix
-Sample app with pages that are accessible as per WCAG 2.0 AA standard.
+Movix is one of the best movies database application with top notch frontend technologies such as React, Redux & SCSS.